Salesforce API Landscape

 | Change Data Capture | Standard/custom object changes | Any field change on Account |

-PushTopics and Generic Streaming Events are in maintenance mode.
+PushTopics and Generic Streaming Events are deprecated (since Spring ‘19) and retiring in Summer 2027.
+No new features are added.
 For new implementations, use Pub/Sub API with Platform Events or Change Data Capture.
-The CTA board may still ask about Streaming API for legacy scenarios.
+The CTA board may still ask about Streaming API for legacy scenarios — understand the pattern but always recommend the modern replacements for new designs.

 GraphQL API